• About Me

 6. Wildflo Studio

-wildflo studio - Ethical Canadian Brands
+wildflo studio - Ethical Canadian Brands PIN IT

 Wildflo Studio is a Toronto-based loungewear brand, offering eco-friendly pieces that are stylish and responsibly made.
 Their goal is to create comfortable, easy pieces for everyday life.
 Everything in the production is done consciously from the fabrics used to the packaging.
 The brand uses eco-friendly materials, including Global Organic Textile Standard (GOTS) certified cotton, small batch production to minimize textile waste, and facilities certified by Fairtrade International – Small Producers Organisations.
 They trace most of their supply chain and ensure payment of a living wage throughout.